Inferior Good Definition

 Here are some examples of inferior goods.

-- Canned vegetables: Those with lower incomes tend to rely on canned vegetables, while those who make more money pay more for fresh vegetables.
+- Canned vegetables: People with lower incomes tend to rely on canned vegetables.
+Canned vegetables tend to be cheaper than fresh vegetables.
+Those who make more money are more likely to pay more for fresh vegetables.

 - Fast food: When people make less money, they often choose fast food.
 When they make more money, they tend to eat at more expensive restaurants.